DCC-EX/website/CONTRIBUTING.md

 9. Double check that the website in your browser is working, then go back to the command prompt window, hit cntrl-c to stop the server.
 10. Go to GitHub and issue a pull request for your <your-name>-changes branch to be pulled into the master branch
 11. At this point one of the admins can then approve and merge the PR.
 12. Anyone who gets privileges to administer the web page would make sure their "website" repo pulled in the latest version.
 If this was you, make sure your website repo is up to date.
 You need to merge your <your-name> branch into master, or if your PR was merged, Pull that down into your website respository.
 From the command prompt, change to the "dcc-ex.github.io" repository and run this command:

-$ mkdocs gh-deploy --config-file ../website/mkdocs.yml --remote=branch master
+  $ mkdocs gh-deploy --config-file ../website/mkdocs.yml --remote-branch master

 This last step takes the .md files in the website repo, converts them into html and puts them in the dcc-ex.github.io repo and then pushes them up to GitHub which updates the live website.